-- Upgrading, relocation, realignment or deviation of roads, railways and other infrastructure.

-- Vegetation clearing.

-- Site decontamination processes.

-- Removal of existing infrastructure and waste.
+- Upgrading of roads, railways and other infrastructure. - Clearing and relocation of fauna or flora species in accordance with identified management strategies24. - Site decontamination processes. - Removal of existing infrastructure and waste. - Resource recovery.25

-- Resource Recovery.

 2.2.5 Construction Activities and Infrastructure